isomerpages/moe-ast-elis/_learning-opportunities/Communicating Effectively/Facilitating Productive Classroom Discussion.md

 learning;</p>
 </li>
 <li>
-<p>plan a productive academic discussion for a lesson that you are going
+<p>plan a productive classroom discussion for a lesson that you are going
 to teach;</p>
 </li>
 <li>
-<p>facilitate a productive academic discussion using talk moves to promote
+<p>facilitate a productive classroom discussion using talk moves to promote
 student engagement; and</p>
 </li>
 <li>